 - Reading your notes or a prompter This is a bad idea.
 Why?
 Because it creates distance between you and your participants.
 Reading, whatever the medium, prevents you from maintaining eye contact with your assembly.
 As a result, your participants are less attentive and engaged in your presentation.

 - Learning bullet points When you don’t have a lot of time to prepare, the best solution is to remember the few most important bullet points of your presentation.
 Tip: to make your presentation more fluid, in addition to retaining the big ideas, remember to memorize the transitions!

-- Learning by heart Retaining your entire presentation may be a good or a bad idea.
-Bad idea because it takes a long time.
-You should know this and take it into account when preparing your speech.
+- Learning off by heart Memorizing your entire presentation may or may not be a good.
+A bad idea because it takes a long time.
+Bear this in mind and take it into account when preparing your speech.
 If you don’t spend enough time reviewing, your presentation will be jerky and unnatural.
-Good idea because with a good preparation, you can be (almost) sure that everything is under control and that your presentation will go as planned.
+A good idea because with good preparation, you can be sure that everything is under control (almost!) and that your presentation will go as planned.